python3statement/pycon-2017/proposal.md

 -------------------------------------------------------

-While Pep 5xx describes a mechanism by which a package can be tagged as Python 3 only, this currently does not work for a variety of reasons.
-Indeed, for a Python 3 only package to be installed, 2 critical pieces of software need to understand this metadata:
+While Pep 5xx describes a mechanism by which a package can be tagged as Python 3 only, this did not work as of mid-2016 for a variety of reasons.
+For a Python 3 only package to be not installed because of `requires_python` metadata, 2 critical pieces of packaging software need to _understand_ this metadata:

 A) The package manger

-For a package to install only on compatible python versions, the package manager needs to access the compatibility information.
-Excepting some previously mentioned "pseudo-features", pip <9.0 cannot understand the `requires_python` metadata.
-It is _preferable_ for the Package manager to get this information _before_ downloading or (trying to) install packages.
-It is useful to understand how pip gets this information from the package repository and how pip makes its decision.
-Any team with internal deployments will need this understanding to diagnose the origin of the errors not-up-to-date users will encounter.
+For a package to install only on compatible python versions, the package manager needs to access and apply compatibility information.
+Pip <9.0 does not understand the `requires_python` metadata.
+If it did, it is still _preferable_ for the Package manager to get this information _before_ downloading or trying to install packages.
+It is useful to understand how pip gets this information from the package repository and how pip decides what to install.
+For those with internal deployments: it is crucial that you understand these inner workings so you can diagnose the origin of the errors that users who are not up-to-date will encounter.

 Pip does parse what is called a `simple repository` format, lo list the